CU-ESIIL/OLC_hackathon_groupE/docs/index.md

 Our decision rule:

-What contributes to contamination from using different types of rocks?
+How does the air quality change when different types of rocks are used in the pit?

 ## Our Question 📣 { #project-question .oasis-report-out-section }